 Asbestos Pleural Plaques and Pleural Thickening

 Asbestos pleural disease results in scarring similar to asbestosis; however, asbestos pleural disease occurs in the thin lining between the lungs and chest wall known as the pleura, rather than within the lungs themselves.
-Pleural plaques are localized and well defined areas of calcified pleural thickening.
+Pleural plaques are localized and well-defined areas of calcified pleural thickening.
 The ‘thickening’ is the body’s response to the presence of asbestos fibers.
 If the plaques harden, they are referred to as ‘calcified pleural plaques.’
-Scarring that extends along the chest wall is called diffuse pleural thickening, a more constrictive and serious condition than pleural plaques.
+Scarring that extends along the chest wall is called diffuse pleural thickening, a more constructive and serious condition than pleural plaques.

 Asbestosis Diagnosis and Treatment